Cognirush-Labs-LLP/icompress-win/README.md

 # Mass Image Compressor

+Mass Image Compressor is a fast, lightweight batch image processing tool for Windows that compresses, resizes, and converts images to popular formats like WebP, AVIF, JPEG, PNG, and GIF—reducing file size while preserving quality.
-Mass Image Compressor is a lightweight, fast, and powerful batch image compression tool.
-This official source code of modern version of Mass Image Compressor hosted at [SourceForge](https://sourceforge.net/projects/icompress/), redesigned with a modern WinUI 3 interface and built on .NET 8 for Windows 10 and 11.
-The binaries is still be hosted under [the same project](https://sourceforge.net/projects/icompress/) on SourceForge as well.
+This official source code of modern version of Mass Image Compressor hosted at [SourceForge](https://sourceforge.net/projects/icompress/), redesigned with a modern WinUI 3 interface and built on .NET 8 for Windows 10 and 11 in year 2025.

 ---